automl/DeepCAVE/docs/plugins/cost_over_time.rst

 Cost Over Time
 ==============

-One goal of using AutoML is to gain high-peak performance.
-However, you also want to see how the objectives change over time.
-To see the change based on the time or number of configurations, this plugin visualize it for you.
+One of the goals of using AutoML is to achieve high peak performance.
+However, it is also important to track how the objectives evolve over time.
+This plugin visualizes these changes based on time or the number of trials evaluated.

-Since multiple runs are supported, you directly see which run performs best to which time.
-If you decide to display groups (which are combined runs), you will see the mean and standard deviation too.
+With support for multiple runs, you can easily see which run performs best at various points in time.
+If you choose to display groups of combined runs, the plugin will also show the mean and standard deviation, providing a clearer picture of performance trends.

 .. note::
     The configuration spaces of the selected runs should be equal.
 Otherwise, a good comparison